Sindh

-The economy of Sindh is the second largest in Pakistan after the province of Punjab; its provincial capital Karachi is the most populous city in the country as well as its main financial hub.
+The economy of Sindh is the second-largest in Pakistan; its provincial capital Karachi is the most-populous city in the country as well as its main financial hub.
 Sindh is home to a large portion of Pakistan's industrial sector and contains two of the country's busiest commercial seaports: Port Qasim and the Port of Karachi.
 The remainder of Sindh consists of an agriculture-based economy and produces fruits, consumer items and vegetables for other parts of the country.

-Sindh is sometimes referred to as the Bab-ul Islam, as it was one of the first regions of the Indian subcontinent to fall under Islamic rule.
-The province is well known for its distinct culture, which is strongly influenced by Sufism, an important marker of Sindhi identity for both Hindus and Muslims.
+Sindh is sometimes referred to as the Bāb-ul Islām, or simply Mehrān, as it was one of the first regions of the Indian subcontinent to become a part of Islamic world.
+The province is well known for its distinct culture, which is strongly influenced by Sufism, an important marker of Sindhi identity for both Muslims and Hindus.
 Sindh is prominent for its history during the Bronze Age under the Indus Valley civilization, and is home to two UNESCO-designated World Heritage Sites: the Makli Necropolis and Mohenjo-daro.

 Etymology

-The Greeks who conquered Sindh in 325 BC under the command of Alexander the Great referred to the Indus River as Indós, hence the modern Indus.
+The Greeks who conquered Sindh in 325 BC under Alexander the Great referred to the Indus River as Indós, hence the modern Indus.
 The ancient Iranians referred to everything east of the river Indus as hind.
 The word Sind is a Persian derivative of the Sanskrit term Sindhu, meaning "river," a reference to vast Indus River.

-The previous Perso-Arabic spelling Sind (سند) was discontinued in 1988 by an amendment passed in the Sindh Assembly.
+The previous Perso-Arabic spelling Sind (سند) was discontinued in favour of Sindh in 1988 by an amendment passed in the Sindh Assembly.

 History

-Ancient era
+Ancient period

 The "Priest King" sculpture is carved from steatite.